 These make fantastic gifts because they can be personalized without too much difficulty on their part- even though some experienced Digitizers may have an easier time creating something unique than others would doing so from scratch.
 While there are many different styles of towel embroidery, the basic process remains constant.

 If you’re looking to jump right into this creative project with some helpful tips and tricks as an introduction, then keep reading!
-I scoured through all my research on how-to tutorials for 8 amazing ideas that will make your next piece fantastic.
+I scoured through all my research on how-to tutorials for 8 unique ideas that will make your next piece fantastic.

 Choose designs with Solid Stitching